 Specify the FCIDUMP file containing the integrals and information relating to the single-particle basis.
-This can also be an HDF5 file previously produced by HANDE from a FCIDUMP via the write\read\in\system function (see Write HDF5 system file), which is both more compact in size and considerably faster to process.
+For details of the format see FCIDUMP format.
+This can also be an HDF5 file previously produced by HANDE from a FCIDUMP via the write_read_in_system function (see Write HDF5 system file), which is both more compact in size and considerably faster to process.

-dipole\int\file type: string.
+dipole_int_file type: string.

-Specify a FCIDUMP-like file containing the dipole integrals, i.e. $\langle i|x|i\rangle$ , in a given direction.
+Specify a FCIDUMP-like file containing the dipole integrals, i.e. $\langle i|x|i\rangle$, in a given direction.